 My family usually reserves them for our special treat at Christmas time.
 We give them as neighbor gifts and always have a huge batch to enjoy ourselves!
 But making them for SNAP made me realize how much I would love to have these little gems all year round!
 They are seriously the tastiest little caramels ever!
 “Melt-in-your-mouth delicious” is probably the best way to sum them up!
 And the best part about them….you probably already have all of the ingredients in your pantry!

 - Line a 9x13'' pan or jelly roll pan with parchment paper.
 (If you don't have parchment paper you can generously butter the pan.)
 Either size pan will work--9x13'' will yield thicker caramels.

 - Add 2 sticks butter, sugar, and karo syrup to a large heavy-bottom saucepan over medium heat.
 Stir over medium heat until mixture begins to boil, about 5-10 minutes.

-- Stir the mixture regularly, scraping the sides until it reaches a firm ball stage (about 240 degrees F on a candy thermometer).
-This part takes patience--it could take about an hour to get to the firm ball stage--but it's sooo worth it!
+- Stir the mixture constantly, scraping the sides occasionally until it reaches a firm ball stage (about 238 degrees F on a candy thermometer).
+It takes patience and time, but it's sooo worth it!
 (Also, I don't always trust or rely on a candy thermometer either--I like to test it the old fashioned way.
 Drop a spoonful of hot caramel sauce into a cup of ice water and mold it with your fingers into a ball.
-When ready it will feel firm and pliable, but still slightly sticky.)
-Once you reach 240 degrees F / the firm ball stage, remove from heat.
+When ready it will feel pretty firm and pliable, but still slightly sticky.)
+Once you reach 238 degrees F / or the firm ball stage, remove from heat.
 Stir in vanilla.

 - *makes about 80 caramels, in a jelly roll pan